CSSLabNKU/LeakyAutofill-Artifact/Code/README.md

 ### (E3) Norton Password Manager [time required 15 minutes]

 This experiment examines whether Norton password manager will autofill sensitive data into hidden sensitive fields in web forms.
-In this case, the concealment techniques apply to **the ancestor elements of `<input>` elements**.
+In this case, the concealment techniques directly apply to **the ancestor elements of `<input>` elements**.
 We have registered a test account and stored login credentials for tested websites and credit card information (using data in `Sample Data`).
 The registered credential is stored in `[PM Sample Data\Norton.json]`, including the account name, account password, and vault key for unlocking the password vault.
 Then, testers could run the following script.

 We need to run the following scripts, with the manual process repeated for each iteration, taking approximately xx minutes per run.
 Specific steps are as follows:

 Under the above directories: `C:\Users\artifact\Desktop\Artifact\,` open `windows command line,` and run the following instructions, respectively.

-**[Read before running the following scripts]**

-When running each command, testers need to log in to the Norton account using the stored credentials in `[PM Sample Data\Norton.json]`.
-There are two steps to unlock the Norton extension.

-1. Click the Norton Icon in the browser address bar if no pop-up windows appear.
-Input the `account name` and `password` into the pop-up form, and submit the login form.
-2. After the verification, the PM is expected to show a webpage for users to unlock the password vault.
-Testers should input the `vault_key` and continue to complete the setup to unlock the Norton extension.

-As configured in [`Code\Config\PMConfig.py`], we have 80 seconds to do the above operations to ensure the Norton extension is unlocked and ready to work.

 ```cmd
 powershell.exe -ExecutionPolicy Bypass -File "./norton_login.ps1"